a mother

 ×

-The distant terrains of grief stand bounded by colossal dark rocks, surrounded by sharp sea and confining sentiments.
-Seasons change, years pass, yet the barren landscape stays unspoiled by time.
-Unmoved.
-Untouched.
-Unaffected.
-It becomes a solitary yet solid ground for its unprepared visitor in an ever-changing and unpredictable ebb of life.
-When one calls on topographies of grief, it rarely lets them go back unchanged.
-Their sorrow, pain, and sweltering agony become the only "self" that remains.
+The distant terrains of grief are walled by colossal dark rocks, surrounded by sharp seas and confining sentiments.
+Though the seasons shift and years drift by, this barren landscape remains untouched—unmoved, unchanged, unaffected.
+It becomes a solid, solitary ground for its unprepared visitor, standing firm in the ever-changing tides of life.
+Once you enter the topographies of grief, it rarely allows you to return unchanged.
+Your sorrow, pain, and searing agony becomes the only 'self' that remains, the constant companion in an unfamiliar world.

 longing